Pythonic Containers¶

 'hello'

-variables can also be extracted using the same
+Elements of list variables can also be extracted using the same

 slicing technique introduced in Lecture 4.